fmaguire/data_ordinality_paper/README.md

 <!-- usage note: edit this section. -->

-This repository contains the manuscript for a medical journal commentary introducting the idea of data ordinality.
+This repository contains the manuscript for a medical journal commentary introducing the idea of data ordinality.

 + **HTML manuscript** at https://fmaguire.github.io/data_ordinality_paper/
 + **PDF manuscript** at https://fmaguire.github.io/data_ordinality_paper/manuscript.pdf